mnov88/enforcement/critical-bug.md

 **Question 7:** What is the name of the main defendant?
 **Answer 7:** Official name as stated

 **Question 8:** What class is the defendant?
-**Answer 8:** PUBLIC or PRIVATE or NGO_OR_NONPROFIT or RELIGIOUS or INDIVIDUAL or POLITICAL_PARTY or OTHER
+**Answer 8:** PUBLIC or PRIVATE or NGO_OR_NONPROFIT or RELIGIOUS or INDIVIDUAL or OTHER

 **Question 9:** What is the enterprise size?
-- Use UNKNOWN if it cannot be confidently determined; SME means it employs fewer than 250 people and has either an annual turnover of no more than €50 million or a balance sheet total not exceeding €43 million.
+- Use unknown if it cannot be reasonably certainly inferred
 - Use NOT_APPLICABLE for non-enterprises (e.g., government ministries, individuals)
 **Answer 9:** SME or LARGE or VERY_LARGE or UNKNOWN or NOT_APPLICABLE